Bakuo/CharToLifeGame/README.md

  Input an alphabet you love.
 Enter.

 ### Command

- Enter "n" to take one step for next generation.
+ "n" to take one step for next generation.

- Enter "s" to start and stop.
+ "s" to start and stop.
 (Take one step every 0.1 sec.)

- Enter "r" to give cells birth randomly.
+ "r" to give cells birth randomly.

  Also you can move a cursor with clicks and arrow keys